Enolgp/Dnd-Tools/README.md

 To use the app you can download the project or only the folder and execute the file "init.html" in the web browser or you can use it from this url: https://enolgp.github.io/Dnd-Tools/price-calculator/

+### Table Bingo
+A Bingo panel that flips on click for the table to play BINGO with inside jokes

+To use the app you can download the project or only the folder and execute the file "init.html" in the web browser or you can use it from this url: https://enolgp.github.io/Dnd-Tools/bingo/

 ### Labyrinth generator (WIP)
 A tool that generates a random disposition of a dungeon in labyrinth shape whit an input of the room number